Alexsussa/AIDM/README.md

 **en**: How to use:

-**en**: Insert a program name, a simple description, after select a software .AppImage e then an image to use as logo.
+Insert a program name, a simple description, after select a software .AppImage e then an image to use as logo.

 Done!

 **ptbr**: Modo de uso:

-**ptbr**: Coloque nome do programa, uma breve descrição, depois selecione o programa com .AppImage e em seguida uma imagem para usar como logo.
+Coloque nome do programa, uma breve descrição, depois selecione o programa com .AppImage e em seguida uma imagem para usar como logo.

 Prontinho!